pipe-cd/pipecd/docs/content/en/docs/faq/_index.md

 ### 5. What are the differences between PipeCD and ArgoCD?

-- Not just Kubernetes applications, PipeCD also provides a unified interface for other cloud services (CloudRun, AWS Lamda...) and Terraform
+- Not just Kubernetes applications, PipeCD also provides a unified interface for other cloud services (GCP CloudRun, AWS Lamda...) and Terraform
 - One tool for both GitOps sync and progressive deployment
 - Don't need another CRD or changing the existing manifests for doing Canary/BlueGreen.
 PipeCD just uses the standard Kubernetes deployment object
 - Easier and safer to operate multi-tenancy, multi-cluster for multiple teams (even some teams are running in a private/restricted network)